maestepabaena/deck_of_cards/README.md

 # Assumptions

 We will give here some assumptions for some aspect of the statement that have been left intentionally vague.
-Initially we will assume the most basic ways to accomplish the call
+Initially we will assume the most basic ways to accomplish the calls

 1- Order of cards before do any shuffle (fresh deck when you buy it)?: We assume the order is A->K of Spades, A->K of Diamonds, A->K of Clubs , A->K of Hearts